wangziqi2013/wangziqi2013.github.io/_posts/2021-09-27-cloudburst.markdown

 rather than with a fixed rate over a period of time.
 On the other hand, however, there are a few drawbacks of today's serverless paradigm.
 First, storage access latency is too high to be practical as a persistent medium for passing or preserving information between function invocations.
 Second, function instances are assumed to be independent from each other, and therefore, there is no way to address individual function instances, preventing fine-grained communication between functions.
+Lastly, function composition, the practice of calling other serverless functions within a function instance, is slow.
+This is because all composition invocation requests must be routed to the frontend API gateway, and be dispatched just like it is an external request, incurring the overhead of a round-trip time between the frontend and the backend.